-How We Do It
+How We Do It Together

-What We Do
+What the Agency Will Do

 A

 n understanding of current water management practices, responsibilities, capital improvements, and commitments is critical to developing water management strategies and investment priorities that will provide opportunities for sustained economic prosperity.
 This understanding forms the basis of the Agency's efforts in assisting the County in fulfilling the vision in its adopted General Plan.